BasvanE/GDT-Expansion-Pack/README.md

 	- New license

 Version 0.3.4
   - Added "Black Bull".
-Black Bull is an energy drink that you can buy for you staff when they get tired.
-It will give them some energy.
-But won't make them as fresh as sending them on a vacation.
+Black Bull is an energy drink that you can buy for your staff when they get tired.
+It will give them some energy, but not quite as much as sending them on a vacation.

 Version 0.3.3
   - Made some modifications to the custom prices
   - Beta R&D Lab research (you can research the option but can't use it in your engine.
 Maybe someone can help me fix that)
-  - 3 New platforms (Textures made by @Gamingthrou) So unfortunately you have to start a new save game.
-Note to      developers of GDT: Maybe you can fix it in the API so people don't have to start a new game when a new platform is added ^^
+  - 3 new platforms (Textures made by @Gamingthrou) Unfortunately you have to start a new save game for these to take effect.
+Note to the developers of GDT: maybe you can fix it in the API so that people don't have to start a new game when a new platform is added ^^

 Version 0.3.2
   - Added custom prices.
-UI techniques based on @kristof1104 cheat mod (Go check it out it's a great mod)
+UI techniques based on @kristof1104's cheat mod (Go check it out, it's a great mod!)
-  - 2 New awesome events.
+  - 2 new awesome events.
 Made by: @Nezaja
-  - 3 New researches + 1 new platform.
+  - 3 new research topics + 1 new platform.
 Made by: @nathan00107

 ###Wiki

 Check the [wiki](https://github.com/DzjengisKhan/GDT-Expansion-Pack/wiki "Wiki") on this page for further information about the expansion pack.
-Find out what topics there are added, the platforms which are added, the researches that are added, the events that are added and definitely check it out when you have problems with it.
+Find out what new things are added, as well as help for any problems.